-In addition to testing the static SVM post-processor, we test Riptide in conjunction with the semi-supervised learning algorithm, Percolator (Käll et al., 2007).
-Percolator uses an SVM to iteratively learn to discriminate between correct and incorrect PSMs by using PSMs from a decoy dataset as a proxy for incorrect PSMs in the target dataset.
-As originally described, Percolator uses a collection of 20 features, including several features derived from the algorithm SEQUEST: e.g. Xcorr, Sp, deltCN as well as features describing the trypticity of the peptide termini, among others.
-We tested three variants of Percolator: using the original 20 features, using Riptide's 99 features and using all 119 features.
+In addition to testing the static SVM post-processor, we test Riptide in conjunction with the semi-supervised learning algorithm, Percolator (17).
+Percolator uses an SVM to iteratively learn to discriminate between correct and incorrect PSMs by using PSMs from a decoy data set as a proxy for incorrect PSMs in the target data set.
+As originally described, Percolator uses a collection of 20 features, including several features derived from the algorithm SEQUEST: e.g. X corr, Sp, deltCN as well as other features describing the trypticity of the peptide termini, among others.
+We tested three variants of Percolator: using the original 20 features, using Riptide's 99 features, and using all 119 features.
 The results are shown in Figure 4B.
-When Riptide's feature vectors are combined with those used in the original Percolator publication, we obtain 12.4% improvement in positives at 1% false discovery (Fig. 4B).
+When Riptide's feature vectors are combined with those used in the original Percolator publication, we obtain 12.4% improvement in positives at 1% false discovery (Figure 4B).